sjbennett123/polarlarp/content/background/elysia/early_history.md

  King Richard opens the lands ,West of Volta and North of Niman for exploration.

-## 390
+## 590

 Gold is discovered in the plains of Hardran.

----
+590
+The Duchies of Niman and Volta compete for access to the gold fields.

 ## 591

-390 ghe  )uchies o 'Iman and ,Oolla cams to or access to the cf
+### 5/591

+King Richard declares the new lands bordered by Niman and Volta to be the Duchy of Elysia.
+The Dukes of Niman and Volta formally protest and submit requests to annex the Duchy of Elysia as part of their own holdings.
+King Richard refuses.

+### 9/591

-3/591 ,icing ,Ichard declares e new lands bordered by ,Niman UrldI to to be • e o ghe Dukes of Airtuan and 'Doha formally protest and submit reg.sts to annex the uch o If is as rt o their 0w11 hofdin (Kin•Shard re An outpost is erected by the 'King's men to serve as a •aystation for workers and goods ssin to and nom the d olds. ghis out st consists o a barracks and tavern.
+An outpost is erected by the King's men to serve as a waystation for workers and goods passing to and from the gold fields.
+This outpost consists of a barracks and tavern,

-### 10
+### 10/591

- Tabby the innkeeper arrives to run the tavern.
+Jabby the Innkeeper arrives to run the tavern.

-## 592
+### 1/592

-1/30/592 ,Kenna. a fool witch. meets with ga to warn o • in unrest.
+- Kerna, a local witch, meets with Jabby to warn of goblin unrest.
+1/31/592 Kerna's hut is destroyed by goblins.
+- Duke Azeroth Dragonheart arrives at the frontier outpost in the company of a group of adventurers charged to tame the surrounding area and make fast the Duchy of Elysia.

+### 2/592

-1/31/592 (Kirtotut destroyed it bfins.
-2/01/592 Duke Aeeroth ,Dragonheurt arrives at the frontier outpost in the company of a group of adventurers charged to tame the surrounding area and make fast the •))achy of Efysia Goblins of the bribe of the :Tree attack the outpost in retaliation for the cutting of their sacred tree for the barracks walk.  girst appearance of notorious ma, 3ipper who. in the company of a fighter named Div*. charm the ,fluke and attempt to overrun the town.
-Dirk is killed and 3. ipper escapes. -It is rumored that both were agents of \imam.
+- Goblins of the Tribe of the Tree attack the outpost in retaliation for the cutting of their sacred tree for the barracks walls.

+- First appearance of notorious mage Zipper who, in the company of a fighter named Dirk, charm the Duke and attempt to overrun the town.
+Dirk is killed and Zipper escapes.
+It is rumored that both were agents of Niman.

-2/02/59'2 71, recorded encounter with u creature called a ;Neff. ,prized for its pelt which can be Awn without harm. these creatures haw a paranoia spell to rotes them from close approach. rids.
+- First recorded encounter with a creature called a Melf.
+Prized for its pelt which can be shorn without harm, these creatures have a paranola spell to protect them from close approach.

-9/591
+### 2/02/592

+### 2/02/592

-2/02/592 Duke Au,th strikes o treaty with the ;Tribe of the gree ,King, pledging to re ace the tree and to mainw.ln peaceful relations.
-7he focal name for the area, Dustfes Ind. is selected as the name of the outpost.
+Duke Azeroth strikes a treaty with the Tribe of the Tree Goblin King, pledging to replace the tree and to maintain pedceful relations, The local name for the area.
+Death's End, is selected as the name of the outpost.
+2/10/592 Spring floods overrun Death's End and the inhabitants are forced to seek higher ground.

-22//1,09//55,922 :SDukri: ALord:thovedercriuunre,!toetfin'srveInctittshirabliatatnotsbetarieoc=t: deserted own s hi n ground.
-Gfavorn.
+2/19/592 Duke Azeroth declares the new capital of Elysia to be located in the deserted town of Glavorn

+### 2/22/592
- 2/22/592 Citietns of ,Death, ,End begin ntakin)3 their way to (,,favorn.
-'Kerma the witch ,ieetine, to accompany them to (4favorn thus Saving the townspeople very short on heatin, croft.

-2/28/592 A, number of adventurers in the company of -Duke Aceroth Dragonheart visit the Duchy o Ashbur 3/01/592 e Auroth )rago tart an• the uke o A bury.
-Aerie go are to slant cousin to Aeeroth Dragonhearti sign a treaty of mutual protection and trade.
-Tie ma, -ghermo Is named (-11,d Chancefor to ,Duke Auroth Dra,nheart.
-31tt Athiwary Gullies resent complete sets of Celestial and Tarth spell books to iorst ghernto and 'His Grace the ,j)uke ,wroth ,f)ragonheart.
+- Citizens of Death's End begin making their way to Glavorn.
+Kerna the witch declines to accompany them to Glavorn thus leaving the townspeople very short on healing craft.
+2/28/592 A number of adventurers in the company of Duke Azeroth Dragonheart visit the Duchy of Ashbury.
+Duke Azeroth Dragonheart and the Duke of Ashbury.
+Aleric Dragonhart (a distant cousin to Azeroth Dragonheart) sign a treaty of mutual protection and trade.
+The mage Thermo is named Lord Chancelor to Duke Azeroth Dragonheart.
+The Ashbury Gulldes present complete sets of Celestial and Earth spell books to Lord Thermo and His Grace the Duke Azeroth Dragonheart,

-3/6/592 ,Duke Aurodi Dragonheart appoints ft,. t \win to help rebuild the town of Glavorn: s-Boron IHerbanion Sarossa Is granted the title of q,sind ,Baron of the liar., of Woo Hawn and Is placed In charge of the town of ,41avorn. ∎Baron Au! occlo Is appointed to head the gighters.Guilde, ,flaron Colduron ,P4inycrafts Is appointed to head the Crafts tunic. �ord (Rydinmar CryptInth is appointed to head the Otaise, (lard gaffed( 'Hambrom Is appointed to head ',Templars' Ouilde.
+### 3/6/592

+- Duke Azeroth Dragonheart appoints five Nobles to help rebuild the town of Glavorn Baron Herbanion Sarossa is granted the title of Ignd Baron of the Barony of Wood
+- Haven and is placed in charge of the town of Glavorn.
+Baron Maloccio is appointed to head the Fighters' Guilde,
+- Baron Colduron Manycrafts is appointed to head the Crafts Guilde.
+- Tord Rydinmar Cryptinth is appointed to head the Mages Guilde.
+Lord Jalerak Hambrom is appointed to head the Templars' Guilde.

 ![/EarlyElysia1.jpg](/EarlyElysia1.jpg)